The Frank Doezema Family History

 both tight mouthed in regard to religion.
 I know both of us were having a

 spiritual battle."
+Frank's

 spiritual struggles lasted for a full year, beginning when he was 16; they